Frequently Asked Questions:

 2. Are all of the services at the clinic free?

-We are a drop-in clinic and you will be seen in the order you arrive.
-The Olympia Free Clinic does not provide emergency medical care.
-If you come in with any health care problem that may be life-threatening, a TOFC health care provider will see you and you will be "triaged" to the appropriate facility.
+The Olympia Free Clinic is a walk-in clinic and patients are seen in order of arrival.
+We do not provide urgent or emergency medical care.
+If you arrive with a health issue that may be life-threatening, a TOFC provider will help you to access the appropriate emergency medical facility.

-No. All children are eligible for free health care in the state of Washington and will be better served if they are followed by a primary care provider.
-Our staff can assist families in applying for Washington Apple Health for Kids and locating a family primary care provider.
+No. All children are eligible for free health care in the state of Washington and will be better served if they are followed by a regular primary care provider.

-TOFC provides acute medical care for problems such as acute illnesses or mild injuries.
-We understand that you might also need care for a chronic medical condition such as diabetes, hypertension, depression etc., and we will help you with these issues.
-Our goal is to help provide you care so that you may more easily transition into medical home (primary care) that is a good fit for you and who can provide you with long term care for your ongoing needs.
+TOFC provides acute medical care for problems such as sudden illnesses or mild injuries.
+We understand that patients might also need care for chronic medical conditions such as diabetes, hypertension, depression, and others, and we also address these health concerns.
+Our goal is to treat immediate needs and help patients transition into a health care environment that can provide long-term care for ongoing needs, such as primary care.

 Services NOT provided by TOFC:

-For a list of all free clinics in Washington State, visit: http://www.wafreeclinics.org/clinics.html
+For a list of all free clinics in Washington State, please visit: http://www.wafreeclinics.org/clinics.html

-Patients receiving care at The Olympia Free Clinic are accorded the same respect, confidentiality, and consideration that they would receive at any other health care facility.
-All volunteers sign a confidentiality agreement and are responsible for adhering to HIPPA and other federal and Washington State RCW privacy regulations.
+Patients at The Olympia Free Clinic are provided the same consideration, respect, and privacy that they would receive at any other health care facility.
+All volunteers sign a confidentiality agreement and TOFC adheres to patient privacy regulations required by HIPAA, and other federal and state laws, as they apply to free health clinics.